Start9Labs/documentation/site/source/developer-docs/specification/js-procedure.rst

             set:
                 type: script

 4. Fill in the todos in the above template to match the expected Effect parameter defined by the `exported type <https://deno.land/x/embassyd_sdk@v0.3.3.0.5/types.ts#L32>`_.
-This type describes how to call functions that interact with embassyOS.
+This type describes how to call functions that interact with StartOS.
 5. In the build process for packaging the final s9pk, include the following step. **The location of the js is important, and can't be changed**.
 It must exist at `scripts/embassy.js` in the root of the project's wrapper repository.

     .. code:: bash